-Structure of Board of Directors comprised of three independent directors from the entire number of nine directors.
-The three independent directors are also in the Audit Committee of the company, with qualification required by SEC, CMSB and SET and independency in the management of auditing works.

-- 2. The Board of Directors clearly separated the duties and roles of the Chairman of the Board of Directors and Chief Executive Officer(CEO).
+- 1. Structure of Board of Directors comprised of three independent directors from the entire number of nine directors.
+The three independent directors are also in the Audit Committee of the company, with qualification required by SEC, CMSB and SET and independency in the management of auditing works. - 2.
+The Board of Directors clearly separated the duties and roles of the Chairman of the Board of Directors and Chief Executive Officer(CEO).
 That is to say, the Chairman of the Board of Directors shall not participate in the normal business management, but regular giving support and advices for business operation of management team via CEO.
-On the other hand, CEO shall be responsible for management under the scope of authority empowered by the Board of Directors. - 3.
+On the other hand, CEO shall be responsible for management under the scope of authority empowered by the Board of Directors.
+In November 2019, the Board of Directors passed a resolution to appoint the Chairman who was the Member of Audit Committee in replacement of the resigned Chairman. - 3.
 The Company clearly separated the roles, duties and responsibilities among the Board of Directors, the Executives by specifying (in writing) the scope of authority, duties and financial limit that each level of management can approve. - 4.
 The Company set good practices relating to the code of conduct of the directors, executives and employees in order to use as the principle of business operation.
 During their operations, all directors and executives must comply with this principle which is disseminated via the Company's website. - 5.
-At least five meetings of the Board of Directors of the Company were regularly held per year I order to consider normal agendas of each quarter.
-Meanwhile, a monthly meeting of the Executive Committee was held I order to approve operational budget, acknowledge the Company's performance and management as well as dividing authority for other committees as per their scope of responsibilities.
+In 2019, the Board of Directors held 7 meetings in order to consider normal agendas of each quarter.
+Meanwhile, the Executive Committee held 23 meetings in order to approve operational budget, acknowledge the Company's performance and management as well as dividing authority for other committees as per their scope of responsibilities.
 Such Committee shall screen information and monitor operations in order to promote efficiency and timeliness of the management and business operation. - 6.
 Every year, at least one performance appraisal of directors was arranged in line with the Self-Assessment Program of the Director improved by the Corporate Governance Center of SET.
 Moreover, the members of the Board of Directors can use this performance appraisal as a guideline to develop their future performance.

 Due to the fact that all members of the Board of Directors are qualified and highly competent, and devote their time in fulfillment of their management roles with excellent performance, the Board of Directors has not specified the term limit for an independent director and the limit on the number of board seats or directorship in listed companies in the Corporate Governance Policy.
-Although, the Company does not establish the Corporate Governance Committee, the Corporate Affairs Department shall serve as an internal unit with the roles and responsibilities to ensure that the Company's businesses are operated in accordance with the laws and related regulations; the compliance with Corporate Governance Policy, Good Governance, the Code of Business conducts, etc.; as well as to report the Audit Committee and the Board of Directors concerning the Corporate Governance conduct.
+Although, the Company does not establish the Corporate Governance Committee, the Corporate Affairs Department shall serve as an internal unit with the roles and responsibilities to ensure that the Company's businesses are operated in accordance with the laws and related regulations; the compliance with Corporate Governance Policy, Good Governance, the Code of Business conducts, etc.; as well as to report the Audit Committee and the Board of Director concerning the Corporate Governance conduct.